Organized in 1959 by Reverend Clint Jones,

 Their first internationally distributed compact disc, with

-the New Orleans based RAMPART STREET MUSIC label, entitled "STAND
+the New Orleans based

-ALONE" has played nationally on stations all across
+Stand Alone has played nationally on stations all across

 America and in regions of Europe.